Sweet Potato Cupcakes with Marshmallows

-Sweet potato muffins are a perfect fall treat!
-Top them with mini marshmallows to recreate the flavor of a sweet potato casserole.
+Sweet potato cupcakes are a perfect fall treat!
+I top them with mini marshmallows to recreate the flavor of a sweet potato casserole.

-The muffins are moist, loaded with spices, and sweetened with a mix of sugar and maple syrup.
-Although they are technically muffins, I treat them as cupcakes.
-I included them in my list of favorite fall cupcakes and in my suggestions for the best cupcakes for Thanksgiving.
+These cupcakes are moist, loaded with spices, and sweetened with a mix of sugar and maple syrup.
+I included them in my list of favorite fall cupcakes and I put them up there among my best cupcakes for Thanksgiving.

 They also freeze really well (before you put the marshmallows on) and you can pop them out to enjoy for snack time any day!

-- Canned sweet potato puree – Canned sweet potato puree should be easy to find in most grocery stores.
-If you have your own homemade sweet potato puree in the house or leftover mashed sweet potatoes, you can also use those.
+- Canned sweet potato puree – Canned sweet potato puree [paid link] should be easy to find in most grocery stores.
+You can also use homemade sweet potato puree or leftover mashed sweet potatoes.
 If your mashed sweet potatoes have already been sweetened, you’ll want to reduce the amount of sugar in the recipe.

-- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the muffin batter.
-This gives the muffins a nice spiced flavor.
+- Nutmeg and cinnamon – I put a full tablespoon of cinnamon and two teaspoons of nutmeg into the batter.
+This gives the cupcakes a nice spiced flavor.
 If you like other spices, you can add them as well.
 Try adding ginger, allspice, or cloves.

-- Maple syrup – The maple flavor goes really well with the sweet potato.
+- Maple syrup – The maple flavor pairs really well with sweet potato.
 I recommend using pure maple syrup, but if you only have maple-flavored syrup in the house, that will work as well.

-Start by whisking together the flour, cinnamon, nutmeg, baking soda, and salt.
-Set that aside.
+Start by whisking together your dry ingredients – flour, cinnamon, nutmeg, baking soda, and salt.
+Set that bowl aside.

 In another bowl, beat the sugar, sweet potato puree and eggs until smooth.